-The best puppy of the breed is selected and goes on to the competition for "Best puppy of the day" in the main ring.
+The best male and the best female compete for puppy of the breed.
+The winner goes on to the competition for "Best puppy of the day" in the main ring.

 Junior Class

 Age: 9-18 months.
 (Official class, compulsory)

 Dogs entered in the junior class cannot take part in the competition for the CACIB.